 We will discuss the use of generative Artificial Intelligence (AI) programs like ChatGPT in class.
+I want you to use AI to create better work than you otherwise would be able to.
+If you just use it to do the assignment for you, it will most likely be poor quality.

 In general, you are allowed to use AI for assignments with some caveats: